Lab 5: Run Experiments

 The Chaos Engine automated mode is disabled.
 The Engine will perform experiments on user requests only.

-in order to let the Engine decide when and how the experiments will be executed.
+You need to change the scheduler mode to automated in order to let the Engine decide when and how the experiments will be executed.

 One target

-Let's define new experiment suite and target nginx
+Let's define new experiment suite and target nginx deployment.

 With following configuration the Chaos Engine randomly selects containers

-from defined ReplicaSet and runs deletePod
+from defined ReplicaSet and runs deletePod experiment.

 { "platformType":"KubernetesPlatform", "experimentCriteria":[ { "containerIdentifier":"${REPLICASET_NAME}", "experimentMethods":[ "deletePod" ], "specificContainerTargets":[ ] } ] }